flpdorea/rentalx-v2/README.md

-# RentalX
+# RentalX  🚗

-This is an API for a car rental service developed during Rocketseat's Ignite Node.js course.
+This is a Rest API for a car rental service developed during Rocketseat's Ignite Node.js course.

 ## Installation